 2. You’ll see your child’s interests develop over time.

-Think of Book #1 in a series as a marker for your child’s interests.
+Think of book one in a series as a marker for your child’s interests.
 If your child loves the book, they’re likely to enjoy more of the series, which means they’ll be reading regularly.
 And if you can pinpoint what your child enjoyed most about the first book — whether it’s the subject, illustrations, or dialogue — you can gather similar materials or resources for further reading.

 Series are a great means of testing out what sticks and what doesn’t for your child.